-• A signed written request is required from the family physician indicating the name of the child and the reason for giving the medicine.
-This request must include the name of the medication, the frequency, dosage, and time of the day to be given.
+A signed written request is required from the family physician indicating the name of the child and the reason for giving the medicine.
+This request must include the name of the medication, the frequency, dosage, and the time of day to be given.
 All medication must come to school in the original container.